 It’s also the liveliest town in Cinque Terre and as I already said in my guide to visiting Cinque Terre, Manarola is probably the best village for those who want to stay in Cinque Terre itself.

-We only visited Manarola shortly, for sunset, and despite it being very busy, it was one of the most special experiences in Cinque Terre.
+We only visited Manarola shortly, for sunset, and despite it being very busy, it was one of the most special experiences of our day in Cinque Terre.
 We had dinner at restaurant Nesun Dorma and it became one of my favourites spots for sunset.
 Ever.

 Portofino is probably the most picturesque town of the Italian Riviera.
 Maybe even the whole of Italy.
 With luxury yachts in the azure blue water, colourful houses and luxury estates dotting the landscape it’s a picture-perfect town you see on postcards and in travel guides.
 Surrounded by mountains and spectacular coastline, Portofino Peninsula is not to be missed in Liguria.